Skip to main content

 Compos[t]ing, which will investigate new ways of thinking by using knowledge that is already existing, but that can be put into a new context.
 This proposal involves an exploration of building materials, with an emphasis on local, indigenous, and undervalued knowledge, and re-usability and adjustability as elements of adapting to our changing conditions.

-Ingrid Ogenstedt is a Swedish born artist who works both with large sculptural projects and drawing (Instagram: @ingridogensted).
-Ingrid Mayrhofer-Hufnagl is an experimental architect, researcher, and educator from Austria.
+Ingrid Ogenstedt is a Swedish born artist who works both with large sculptural projects and drawing.
+Ingrid Mayrhofer-Hufnagl is an intradisciplinary artist, architect, and researcher from Austria. .
 Jonah Lynch is a researcher in the fields of digital humanities, physics, philosophy and theology.
 ERC researcher Jamie Gomez-Ramirez is also collaborating on the scientific side of the project.
 The group first met and connected at the SciArt Summer School on the topic of NaturArchy which took place in June 2022 at the JRC.